robdimsdale/multimain/README.md

-# two-executables
+# multimain
-Example golang app with two executables for testing purposes
+Example golang app with multiple executables for testing purposes